Standard Mobile Home Window Sizes (with Photos)

 Sling window

-Sliding windows are fitted on a track, and they operate much like sliding patio doors.
-There will be at least two panels of glass, and one will slide over the top of the other to an open position.
+Sliding windows operate on a track, much like sliding patio doors.
+With at least two panels of glass, one will slide over the other to an open position.
+These windows provide reasonable ventilation and are a good choice for homes with limited outdoor space, as they do not open outwards.

 Fixed

-These windows are designed to provide a view and allow light into a home without having the ability to open.
-Since they don’t open, they have a sleeker frame that looks minimalist and luxurious.
-They are ideal for highlighting a view but provide no ventilation.
+Fixed windows are designed to provide a view and allow light into your home without the ability to open.
+Their sleek, minimalist frame makes them perfect for highlighting a view, but they don’t provide any ventilation options.